 Now click on 'Advanced' on the right bottom of the window and check all of these options (and uncheck the rest), resp. change settings:

 Back in the network manager you now should have an entry with your new OpenVPN connection.

 Choose the entry via your menu ('VPN connections > Connection Name') and you're in:

-Update: On some systems things don't work out like they should and are described here.
+On some systems things don't work out like they should, mostly because of the network manager.
 If that's the case with your configuration, please try the following:

 Completely without network manager, therefore with OpenVPN directly, is another alternative to get stubborn configurations to work: